Natyren/CassavaLeaf/README.md

 # CassavaLeaf
-Cassava Leaf 2020 competition repository https://www.kaggle.com/c/cassava-leaf-disease-classification
+<a href="https://www.kaggle.com/c/cassava-leaf-disease-classification">Cassava Leaf 2020 competition</a> repository

 Where is realization of Cassava Leaf Competitin pipeline.